jbuchbinder/jbuchbinder.github.com/source/_posts/2015-04-23-batman-examining-the-introduction-of-the-batman-as-three-act-gothic-horror.md

 The third act plays as a simple horror: the monster that cannot be heard or killed, the victim who cannot escape.
 The Batman *has* to be a supernatural force, for his "power" is that the mystery of what he may or may not be is feared far more than the threat of impending violence.

 As far as the dutch angle (which I refer to as a "cant" pretty consistently), there's a reason why it is sometimes referred to as a "Batman angle": from the Adam West campy series through this film, it is used heavily.
 Not only is it an effective way to fill horizontal space with vertical content in a wide frame, but the disconcerting nature of that compositional technique lends itself to The Batman *and* his foes.
-Much as Gilliam has made extensive use of canted shots in his films (*Tideland* and *Fear and Loathing in Las Vegas* come to mind), *Batman* also relies heavily on the technique without *over-using* it -- which is a rookie filmmaker mistake.
+Much as Gilliam has made extensive use of canted shots in his films (*Tideland* and *Fear and Loathing in Las Vegas* come to mind), *Batman* also relies heavily on the technique without *over-using* it -- which is a popular rookie filmmaker mistake.

+The AV Club's [Scott Eric Kaufman](http://acephalous.typepad.com/) kindly pointed out to me that the theme of the misleading woman in red -- what could be seen as a semi-literal "red herring" -- is a repetitive theme.
+It is a retelling of the Batman origin story to a degree; we have the rich parents, the child forced to watch, the backdrop of the alley.
+We are *expecting* the film to open with the all-too-familiar Batman origin, but Burton uses that expectation to make the third-act introduction of The Batman that much more poignant.
+Virtually every part of the setup creates -- then subverts -- the expectations of the viewer coming from a knowledge of a larger canon, as well as the expectation of a new viewer to the Batman canon.

 It is fitting that the re-introduction of The Batman should be staged as a three-act story ; a figure that much larger-than-life deserves it.